Jacqui Lambie Network: Local

-Electoral history
+Election results

 At the 2016 federal election, the Jacqui Lambie Network fielded 10 candidates for the Senate (three each in Tasmania and New South Wales, and two each in Queensland and Victoria) but no candidates for seats in the House of Representatives.

 The Jacqui Lambie Network selected candidates from SA, NSW and Queensland to run in the 2025 Australian federal election.